-Community mesh networks based on IEEE 802.11 [1] (WiFi) technology are growing in popularity, both in terms of deployment [2], [3], [4], [5] as well as among researchers [6], [7], [8], [9].
+OMMUNITY mesh networks based on IEEE 802.11 [1] (WiFi) technology are growing in popularity, both in terms of deployment [2]-[5] as well as among researchers [6]-[9].
 This has been driven primarily by the fact that WiFi is a commodity technology.

-Predictable performance of these networks is critical for realtime applications.
+Predictable performance of these networks is critical for real-time applications.
 In fact, for rural areas in developing regions, video-conferencing based applications have been reported to be the primary use of the network [3].
-However, multi-hop mesh networks are not really known for predictable performance.
-In the current literature, the measurement work from the MIT Roofnet deployment [6], [10] is the primary extensive realworld study of performance in these networks.
-In this work, the authors suggest that unpredictability in performance comes right from the PHY layer [6].
+However, literature on multihop mesh networks suggests that their performance is unpredictable.
+In the current literature, the measurement work from the MIT Roofnet deployment [6], [10] is the primary extensive real-world study of performance in these networks.
+In this work, the authors suggest that unpredictability in performance originates from the PHY layer itself [6].
 That is, wireless links exhibit widely varying and unpredictable error rates due to large multipath-induced delay spreads in outdoor environments.
-The study finds little correlation between the received signal-tonoise ratio and the observed link error rate.
-The conclusions indicate that the very abstraction of a link breaks down: with packet error rate anywhere between 0% and 100%.
-Consequently, researchers have focused on optimizations at the routing layer [11], [12], [13].
+The study finds little correlation between the received signal-to-noise ratio and the observed link error rate.
+The conclusions indicate that the very abstraction of a link breaks down, with packet error rate anywhere between 0% and 100%.
+Consequently, researchers have focused on optimizations at the routing layer [11]-[13].

 In this paper, we focus on mesh networks deployed in rural regions.
 Such a consideration is important since such regions form a large fraction of the world today.
-Some examples of rural mesh networks include [3], [4], [5], [8].
-We first motivate why the performance behaviour of links in such networks needs a revisit.
-We then present detailed measurements to show that links can indeed have predictable performance.
-While such measurements have been done for WiFi-based Long Distance (WiLD) links earlier [7], [8], in this work we consider more traditional, short-distance links (e.g. deployed within a village).
+Some examples of rural mesh networks include [3]-[5], and [8].
+We first motivate why the performance behavior of links in such networks needs a detailed study.
+We then present extensive measurements to show that links can indeed have predictable performance.
+While such measurements have been done for WiFi-based Long Distance (WiLD) links earlier [7], [8], in this work we consider more traditional, short-distance links (e.g., deployed within a village).

-We show that link error rate is strongly correlated with RSSI (received signal strength indicator) or the SNR (signal to noise ratio).
-There is a clearly identifiable RSSI threshold (close to the card sensitivity measured in controlled settings) beyond which the error rate is close to 0%.
+We show that link error rate is strongly correlated with received signal strength indicator (RSSI) or the signal-to-noise ratio (SNR).
+While prior work [14] has shown correlation between RSSI and link performance (in terms of UDP throughput) in an urban setting, we have studied the link error rate at various transmit rates of operation.
+In our study, there is a clearly identifiable RSSI threshold (close to the card sensitivity measured in controlled settings) beyond which the error rate is close to 0%.
 These observations are in contrast with those of Roofnet [6].

-We provide strong evidence to indicate that external interference, and not multipath induced delay spread is the primary cause of unpredictable link behaviour and lack of dependence on the RSSI.
-In contrast, Roofnet concludes that it is unlikely that foreign 802.11 packets are responsible for the observed wireless packet errors [6].
-We provide evidence for our view not only based on our own measurements, but also using a fresh analysis of the data from Roofnet itself [14].
+We provide strong evidence to indicate that external interference, not multipath-induced delay spread, is the primary cause of unpredictable link behavior and lack of dependence on the RSSI.
+In contrast, Roofnet concludes it is unlikely that foreign 802.11 packets are responsible for the observed wireless packet errors [6].
+We provide evidence for our view not only based on our own measurements but also using a fresh analysis of the data from Roofnet itself [15].

-Our analysis indicates that the conclusions in Roofnet are likely incorrect, not only for rural mesh networks, but also for urban mesh networks.
-This is significant, since the Roofnet study is widely cited, and is also used in follow-up work on routing protocols [7], [8], [9], [15].
+Our analysis indicates that the conclusions in Roofnet are likely incorrect, not only for rural mesh networks but also for urban mesh networks.
+This is significant since the Roofnet study is widely cited and is also used in follow-up work on routing protocols [7]-[9], [16].

-Finally, based on short as well as long-running experiments, we show that the received signal strength indicator (RSSI) is stable, with only a small band of variation of 3-4 dB, for most links.
+Next, based on short as well as long-running experiments, we show that the RSSI is stable, with only a small band of variation of 3-4 dB, for most links.